How it all began

 Today, NWFS continues to grow, with over 200 members at 2018’s year end.
 New members are especially welcome and a membership recruitment desk always operates between 6.30 and 7 pm at each one of our film shows for anyone who wants to join us.

 Our film screenings average an attendance of around 110.
 Attendance is by membership only and there are three types of members - Full or annual members; Part members for 5 films each; and Corporate members.
 Corporate membership allows a local business to support our film club as an active local body providing a popular local service.
 At the same time, corporate membership enables members of a company's staff to attend whichever of our society’s movies they want to see while their company’s membership still applies.

 The North West Film Society screens movies to members only at 7 pm on 13 Wednesday nights a year - usually on the first Wednesday of the month between February and December.
 As part of our regular program, the society participates in the annual state-wide Seniors’ Week in October and screens a film carefully selected for this occasion.
 LIkewise, a special offering is also timed to coincide with Youth Week between late March and early April.
 In addition, our December film night is preceded by our annual Christmas party for members, during which members can assess and vote on the year’s film choices.

 The kind of films we show

-The North West Film Society is 27 years old this year.
+The North West Film Society is now 28 years old.
 After more than a quarter century of bringing film enjoyment to our members in Tasmania’s north-west, we look forward to another quarter century of giving members the same pleasure by screening movies which are always carefully chosen, thoughtful, and interesting.